drexed/lite-ruby/docs/ARRAY.md

 `delete_last(!)`
 ------
 Removes the last element from an array.
-Like `pop`,but returns the array instead of the removed element.
+Like `pop`, but returns the array instead of the removed element.

 ```ruby
 ['1','2','3'].delete_last #=> ['1','2']